 - Pre-heat the oven to 200C/400F degrees.

-- Thoroughly grease a spring-form cake tin and line the bottom with parchment paper.
+- Thoroughly grease a spring-form cake tin and line the bottom and sides with parchment paper.

 - Heat one tablespoon of the olive oil in a frying pan on a medium heat.